yakivmospan/android-snippets/articles/Volley Request Manager.md

 Volley deliver result from Requests into Callbacks that are handled in UI thread(more about this you can find [here][6]), this is not good especially when you need to parse and/or save Request result.

-So I've added default Queue that always handle result in background thread.
+Thats why I've added default Queue that always handle result in background thread.
 But then I've meet another problem - updating UI after background process.
-To do this we need to trigger `runOnUiThread()` on every callback
+To do this we need to trigger `runOnUiThread()` or use `Handler`

+I don't want to do this manually every time I add new Callback and that inner `Runnable` object in inner `Listener` object looks terrible.